kermittheboi/android-tools-script/README.md

 ## ToDo List

-- Make uninstall script.
+- Make uninstall script. (on v1.1)
-- Uninstall script will also delete user's created folder.
+- Uninstall script will also delete user's created folder. (on v1.1)
-- Cleaning up the code.
+- Cleaning up the code. (on v1.1)
 - Prevent accidental reset of Git details and new folder.
 - Script asks user if they want to download ROMs repo.
 - Script asks user if they want to sync the source code from the repo.